EAP4EMSIG -- Enhancing Event-Driven Microscopy for Microfluidic Single-Cell Analysis: Conclusion

 \section{Conclusion}

-This paper provides an in-depth exploration of three key modules within the \gls{eap4emsig} system.
-These modules are critical for advancing the platform's real-time imaging and analysis capabilities.
+This paper presents an in-depth exploration and enhancement of three key modules within the \gls{eap4emsig} system, aiming to advance real-time, event-driven microscopy for microfluidic single-cell analysis.

-First, we introduce a novel real-time autofocusing module for precise and rapid image acquisition.
-This module achieves a processing time of under 50 ms while maintaining a \gls{mae} of just 0.0226~\textmu m.
-These results underline its ability to deliver highly accurate and precise image acquisition, essential for effective downstream image analysis and processing tasks.
-Future research will focus on developing generalized models requiring minimal training data and optimizing speed for live imaging.
-We plan to update the model as new data becomes available.
-However, since the interfaces are already in place, we will only need to update the model and architecture without significant changes to the overall framework.
+First, we introduced a novel real-time autofocusing module based on a computationally efficient \gls{mlp}.
+This module achieves a \gls{mae} of~\SI{0.105}{\micro\meter} with prediction times under \SI{87}{\milli\second} on standard CPU hardware.
+These results underscore its capability for precise and rapid image acquisition, which is critical for effective downstream image analysis in high-throughput experiments.
+We have also discussed the importance of understanding this \gls{mae} in the context of the optical system's depth of field and the methodology for defining ground truth.
+Future research will focus on developing models that are even more robust to variations in experimental conditions, potentially requiring minimal retraining, and further optimizing inference speed for live imaging applications.
+The modular design ensures that as improved autofocus models become available, they can be integrated with minimal changes to the overall framework.